 The readings are thought to be high enough to provide a lethal radiation dose to someone standing near contaminated areas without protective gear within hours.

-But Japan's Nuclear Regulation Authority (NRA) also said the areas were easily contained.'Drastic measures'
+But Japan's Nuclear Regulation Authority (NRA) also said the areas were easily contained.

 The earthquake and tsunami in March 2011 knocked out cooling systems to reactors at the Fukushima plant, three of which melted down.

 Water is now being pumped in to cool the reactors, but storing the resultant large quantities of radioactive water has proved a challenge for Tepco.

 The process creates an extra 400 tonnes of contaminated water every day, which must be stored in temporary tanks.